 He is an Honorary Fellow of Wadham College, Oxford, the Institute of Advanced Legal Studies and the Hebrew University, Jerusalem.
 He is a Visiting Professor at Queen Mary, London.
 He has honorary doctorates from University College, London and the Universities of Leeds and Essex.

-Lord Dyson accepts appointments as arbitrator for both domestic and international arbitrations.
+Lord Dyson accepts appointments as a mediator and arbitrator for both domestic and international arbitrations.
+He also accepts appointments as Chairman of Independent Inquiries.

-He is a member of the Sports Resolutions’ Arbitration Panel.
+He is a member of the Sports Resolutions’ Arbitration Panel and the LCIA.